 During World War II, Rogers made multiple attempts to enlist, but failed to meet the physical requirements.
 But his tenacity caught the eye of Dr. Abraham Erskine, who recognized that Rogers' attitude made him the perfect Project Rebirth candidate.

-Rogers began his career doing propaganda to support the war effort, but he would eventually be unleashed in Europe in the fight against the Nazi faction, HYRDA.
+Rogers began his career doing propaganda to support the war effort, but he would eventually be unleashed in Europe in the fight against the Nazi faction, HYDRA.

 His military service ended when he sacrificed himself to save the United States from a HYDRA-coordinated WMD attack.

 2. Sergeant James Buchanan "Bucky" Barnes AKA Winter Soldier

 Fun fact: This guy is my superhero crush.
 Big time.
 (Image via GIPHY)

 A childhood friend of Steve Rogers, Bucky served in the Army during World War II with the 107th Infantry Regiment.
 While fighting HYDRA, Bucky was taken as a prisoner of war before being rescued by Rogers; the two subsequently formed the elite combat unit known as the Howling Commandos.